JedDizon/lights-camera-question-project2/README.md

 Can't get all buttons to start the game with the class of "genre-btn" Had  startGame(this) instead of startGame(button)

+Couldnt get next button to work.
+Used devtools to check with console log that I ahve correct ids logged.
+Found I had duplicated the IDs. wrapped entire script in domcontent loaded to fix

 ### index (Home)